Call for Participants, Fall 2017

 and The New York Public Library

-A pilot program for cross-institutional collaboration in special collections and archival research methods, in its second iteration.
+A two-part seminar on special collections and archival research methods, in its second iteration.
+Open to graduate-level students, faculty, and staff at CUNY by application.

-Sponsored by the Graduate Center Library and The New York Public Library, with support from the Early Research Initiative, The Center for the Humanities, and Lost and Found: The CUNY Poetics Document Initiative.
+Sponsored by the Graduate Center Library and The New York Public Library, with support from the Early Research Initiative, The Center for the Humanities, Lost and Found: The CUNY Poetics Document Initiative, and GC Digital Initiatives.

-Who: Students of all levels, faculty, and staff of CUNY are invited to participate.
-We encourage all interested disciplines to apply.
+Eligibility: Students of all levels, faculty, and staff of CUNY are invited to apply.
+We encourage participation from a wide array of disciplines.

 October 13th, 2017